Champhai district: Demographics

 According to the 2011 census Champhai district has a population of 125,745, roughly equal to the nation of Grenada.
 This gives it a ranking of 610th in India (out of a total of 640).
 The district has a population density of 39 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 16.01%.
 Champhai has a sex ratio of 984 females for every 1000 males, and a literacy rate of 95.91%.

-The major religious groups in this district include Christians (105,061), Hindus (2,248) and Muslims (432).

 Flora and fauna

 In 1991 Champai district became home to Murlen National Park, which has an area of 200 km2.
 It is also home to the Lengteng Wildlife Sanctuary, which was established in 1999 and has an area of 120 km2.

+National Monuments

+The district also has the prehistoric Kawtchhuah Ropui and Lianpui Menhirs which was declared as Monuments of National Importance by Archaeological Survey of India.